thkruz/ootk-core/README.md

 - `lint` lints source code located in `src` directory with [ESLint](http://eslint.org/)
 - `lint:fix` lints tests located in `src` directory with ESLint and attempts to auto-fix errors
 - `lint:test` lints tests located in `test` directory with ESLint
-- `test` runs jest to verify code remains functional
+- `test` builds the software and then runs jest to verify the final library remains functional
 - `test:coverage` generates lcov report to view code coverage

 ## :man_teacher: Contributing